The large wooden bridge in the center of town was built in 1858.

 by S. Irene Satory.)

-The West Main Street bridge built in Adena in 1930 has been recently replaced.
-The project has been in the making prior to 2005 by Harrison County officials.
+The West Main Street bridge built in Adena in 1930 was replaced in 2010.
+Twas obtained by a grant in 2005 from Harrison County officials.
 The reconstruction began

 in October 2009 and completed in April 2010.
 Its original design was replicated and widened with a walkway.